Biden favors release of more vaccine doses as U.S. struggles in pandemic's grip

-NEW YORK (Reuters) - President-elect Joe Biden said on Friday he supported releasing more doses of the coronavirus vaccine immediately to quicken the rate of inoculations as the United States capped the first week of the new year with a slew of grim records set by the raging pandemic.
+NEW YORK (Reuters) - President-elect Joe Biden wants to release more available doses of coronavirus vaccines when he takes office, a spokesman said on Friday, as the United States capped the first week of the new year with grim pandemic numbers.

+There is no federal infrastructure or plan in place for actually getting the vaccines into people once they have been distributed, leaving states to design their own strategies with little funding to do so.

-The monumental effort has fallen far short of the 20 million vaccination goal the Trump Administration had vowed to reach by the end of 2020.
+The monumental effort has fallen far short of the goal of getting 20 million people vaccinated that the Trump Administration had vowed to reach by the end of 2020.

 “The President-elect believes we must accelerate distribution of the vaccine while continuing to ensure the Americans who need it most get it as soon as possible,” TJ Ducklo, a spokesman for Biden’s transition, told Reuters.

+The announcement marked a departure from the Trump administration strategy of holding back a supply to ensure required second doses of the vaccines are available.
+Manufacturing would have to be consistent enough to supply those second doses on schedule - three or four weeks after the first.

-Biden, a Democrat, will succeed President Donald Trump at the helm of the nation in less than two weeks.
+Biden, a Democrat, will succeed President Donald Trump in less than two weeks.

-As of Thursday, roughly 6 million people across the United States had received a first injection of the vaccines, accounting for less than one-third of more than 21 million doses shipped to date, according to the Centers for Disease Control.
+As of Thursday, roughly 6 million people across the United States had received a first injection of the vaccines, accounting for less than one-third of more than 21 million doses shipped to date, according to the U.S. Centers for Disease Control and Prevention (CDC).
+Some people began getting their second doses this week.

+West Virginia leads the country in the pace of first-dose inoculations, having administered 59% of its allotted vaccine supply, according to CDC data.

-Top health officials this week announced plans to increase vaccine distribution as pressure builds on healthcare systems.
+Top health officials this week announced plans to increase vaccine distribution as pressure builds on healthcare systems, many already stretched to the limit.

 Azar also told governors to not let vaccines go unused due to policies requiring healthcare workers to get the shots first.